Precepts

 Precepts will be given IN-PERSON ONLY.

-Updated Application Deadlines:
+Precepts Application Requirements & Deadlines:

-February 29 for full DTs (to allow time for long robes to be ordered)
+February 11th, 2026 for full DTs (to allow time for long robes to be ordered)

-March 14 for all other precepts
+March 6th, 2026 for all other precepts

-Applications accepted from March 14 - March 21 only with guiding teacher’s knowledge, permission, communication with office, and +$25 late fee.
-No applications accepted after March 21.
+Applications accepted between March 7th and March 10th only with: completed application and payment; guiding teacher’s prior knowledge, permission, and their communication of this with the office, and +$25 late fee.

 The precepts originated as guidelines to help us develop a clear life.